 |Four-letter band codes for World mode.
 See Enhanced AviSys world bandcode files for more about these files.|

 - Run AviSys, making sure that you are in the data set that you wish to update.

 - You should notice that in the Utilities menu, the choice “Update Master Checklist (from update file)” is clickable.
 Click on it.
-If you do not have the file MASTER.UPD in your AviSys data folder for this data set, this choice will be grayed-out (not clickable).
+If you do not have the file MASTER.UPD in your AviSys data folder for this data set, then you did not run the update program successfully, and this choice will be grayed-out (not clickable).

 - Click Yes to this prompt.
 It provides automatic name changes for one-to-one renames that don't involve splits or lumps.
 Note: These renames are done on the first pass regardless of whether the entire update succeeds or not.
 Thus, you will only see this prompt on the first try.
 If you have to rerun the update, this prompt is not repeated after the first run.